indrekis/JukoST_EMS/README.md

 Several more or less small fixes were made:

 - The dispatch for EMS functions AH=4Bh and AH=4Ch was corrected -- these two handlers appear to have been swapped in the original driver.
 - Added correct handling of the unsupported AH=4Fh function.
 - Added checks for several corner cases while searching the page tables, possibly redundant.
 - Instruction ``cld`` added before the ``rep movsw`` -- I hope it is required because AFAIK no calling convention ensures this flag state.
+- Int 67h handler switches to its own stack -- using current stack of the calling software is a major bug, because sometimes stack is in the switched memory region.

 ## Technical details